SDP bounds on quantum codes: Key concepts

 \subsection{Lov\'asz theta number of a graph}

 Let $G$ be a simple graph defined by a set of $N$ vertices~$V$ connected by a set of edges $E$.
-Then the Lov\'asz theta number can take the following two semidefinite programming formulations~\cite{GALLI2017159}.
-We call the following SDP1 for the Lov\'asz number:
+For the Lov\'asz theta number there exist a number of equivalent definitions.
+We consider the following two semidefinite programming formulations~\cite{GALLI2017159}.
+We call the following SDP1 for the Lov\'asz theta number:

-We call the following SDP2 for the Lov\'asz number:
+We call the following SDP2 for the Lov\'asz theta number:

 The Lov\'asz theta number upper bounds the independence number of a graph, that is, the maximum cardinality of a subset of vertices that do not share any edge, by $\a(G) \leq \vartheta(G)$.
 In turn, this also bounds the Shannon capacity of a graph~\cite{1055985}.
 Other mathematical formulations of the Lov\'asz theta number exist~\cite{Knuth1994,porumbel2022demystifyingcharacterizationsdpmatrices, GALLI2017159}.